yshp57/dsc-0-03-09-accessing-data-within-pandas-online-ds-pt-100118/README.md

     ValueError: cannot index with vector containing NA / NaN values

-Whoops!
-Now you see one of many reasons why we might need to remove (or fill) null values.
+## Summary

+We've introduded a range of techniques for accessing data from Pandas Series and DataFrames.
+As you see above, though, this is one of many reasons why we might need to remove (or fill) null values.
 Which leads us to some time for practice!
-Go on to the lab where you will combine some of our ideas together!
+Lets on to the lab where you will get a chance to combine some of these methods!